Acupuncture: Repetitive stress injuries (carpal tunnel syndrome)

 Carpal tunnel syndrome occurs when the median nerve in the forearm is entrapped from swelling and irritation of the nerves and tendons in the carpal tunnel.
 The median nerve is responsible for sensations and impulses to small muscles in the hand.
 Symptoms associated with CTS may include: burning, tingling, weakness, or numbness in the hand, wrist and arm.
 Nerve damage, deterioration of the muscles and decreased grip strength may also occur, if not treated properly

-Findings from a recent research study suggest that acupuncture can be very effective in the treatment of CTS.
+Findings from a recent research study suggest that acupuncture therapy can be very effective in the treatment of CTS.
 A randomized, controlled study in the Clinical Journal of Pain (May, 2009) investigated the efficacy of acupuncture.
 Seventy-seven patients were randomly divided into two groups.
-One group received acupuncture (eight acupuncture treatments in four weeks), and the other group received oral doses of prednisone for four weeks.
+One group received acupuncture therapy (eight acupuncture treatments in four weeks), and the other group received oral doses of prednisone for four weeks.
 Acupuncture was found to be as effective as prednisone for pain, numbness, weakness and tingling.
-Acupuncture was superior in the reduction of night time awakening and motor function.
+Acupuncture treatment was superior in the reduction of night time awakening and motor function.